Powerlearnproject/se-day1-assignment-jummiakins/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+software engineering is the process of developing solutons for problems in the real world using computer technology.

 Identify and describe at least three key milestones in the evolution of software engineering.